NEWS

 - Updated sample-splitting behavior to match more closely with theoretical results (and improve power!): namely, that since estimation of the nuisance regression functions (i.e., the regression of outcome on all covariates and outcome on the reduced set of covariates) can be treated as fixed in making inference, sample-splitting is only necessary for evaluating predictiveness.
 Thus, the final regression functions from a call to

-, along with the corresponding confidence intervals) is evaluated using separate portions of the data for the full and reduced regressions.
+vim are based on the entire dataset, while the full and reduced predictiveness (predictiveness_full and predictiveness_reduced, along with the corresponding confidence intervals) is evaluated using separate portions of the data for the full and reduced regressions.

 - Added argument